Introduction

 Matching up Images with Advanced Custom Fields (ACF) or other Custom Fields

-When images are stored in Custom Fields, they are written into Custom Post Meta with a value of the ID (or an array of IDs) that link to the Image in the Media Library.
+When images are stored in Custom Fields, they are written into Custom Post Meta with a value of the ID (or an array of IDs) that links to the Image in the Media Library.
 In order to properly map an Image Custom Field to an Upload Field added from Gravity Forms, you need to use the {apc_media} merge tag in the Custom Field Mapping for the Advanced Post Creation Feed.

 Make sure the Field is copied to the Media Library